-Michigan Auto Law partner Steven Gursten is a member of the American Association for Justice Traumatic Brain Injury Group and lectures on traumatic brain injury cases across the country.
-If you are an attorney and would like to refer a Michigan traumatic brain injury case, please contact Michigan Auto Law.
+Michigan Auto Law attorney and principal Steven Gursten is President of the American Association for Justice’s Traumatic Brain Injury Group and lectures on traumatic brain injury cases across the country.
+If you are an attorney and would like to refer a Michigan traumatic brain injury case, please contact Michigan Auto Law at (800) 777-0028.

 If you or someone you know has suffered TBI as a result of a car or truck crash in Michigan, our traumatic brain injury lawyers can guide you through the complicated requirements of Michigan’s closed-head injury exception and help obtain the insurance benefits and pain and suffering compensation you need.
 Because our lawyers have been handling traumatic brain injury cases for three generations, we understand the physical, emotional and psychological hardships that TBI victims experience from auto accidents.
 Please call Michigan Auto Law at (800) 777-0028 for a case evaluation with no fee or obligation, or fill out our free consultation form.